 In India, there are many online P2P lending platforms.
-Some of these are involved in the business targeted at micro finance activities with the stated primary goal being social impact and providing easier access of credit to small entrepreneurs.
+Some of these are involved in the business targeted at micro finance business activities with the stated primary goal being social impact and providing easier access of credit to small entrepreneurs.

 What is Peer to Peer (P2P) Lending & how to obtain its License?

 P2P lending is a form of crowd-funding used to raise loans which are paid back with interest.
 It can be defined as the use of an online platform that matches lenders with borrowers in order to provide unsecured loans.
 The borrower can either be an individual or a legal person requiring a loan.
 The interest rate may be set by the platform or by mutual agreement between the borrower and the lender.
 Fees are paid to the platform by both the lender as well as the borrower.
 The borrowers pay an origination fee (either a flat rate fee or as a percentage of the loan amount raised) according to their risk category.
 The lenders, depending on the terms of the platform, have to pay an administration fee and an additional fee if they choose to use any additional service (e.g. legal advice etc.), which the platform may provide.
-How to obtain a peer to peer lending license?
+How to obtain an NBFC peer to peer lending registration or license?
 Refer to the below sections.

 Crowd Funding’ generally refers to a method of funding a project or venture through small amounts of money raised from a large number of people, typically through a portal acting as an intermediary.
 There are numerous forms of crowd funding: some are charitable donations that provide intangible benefits but no financial returns; others, such as equity crowd funding would fall within the domain of financial markets.